 Another 28% of websites had forms available, but they struggled in some aspects: using unnecessary fields, poor labelling, or no input validation.
 You can learn more about what this means for your website in our article about collecting unnecessary data in contact forms.

 Only 8% of the websites had no issues with contact forms at all, while the remaining 36% were above average, with some minor issues.
 The small imperfections were mostly related to secondary forms, such as a newsletter subscription.

 Anywhere from a third to more than half of the web traffic is from mobile devices.
 Only half of the websites we’ve tested have shown good responsiveness.
 Just 18% of all websites were rated as “above average” for user experience, with none getting the highest grade.

-This means that even though half of the coaching websites display properly on mobile devices, there are some major issues with other aspects of the layout, design and implementation that undoubtedly stop many visitors from converting to a client.
+This means that even though half of the coaching websites display properly on mobile devices, there are some major issues with other aspects of the layout, web design and implementation.

 The most common problem here was the navigation.
 One in five coaching websites uses lengthy navigation which isn’t implemented properly.
 It’s less of an issue for large computer screens, where the confusing navigation is still usable with “hover over” animations.